ahokcool/ahokcool/README.md

   </a>
   <h1 align="center">astein aka ah ok cool</h1>
 <p align="center">
- :v: Oye, I'm Alex, a student at <a href="https://www.42lisboa.com" target="_blank">42 Lisboa</a>.<br><br>
+✌️ Oye, I'm Alex — an alumni of <a href="https://www.42lisboa.com" target="_blank">42 Lisboa</a> (2023-2025).<br><br>
+Here’s an overview of the projects I completed to successfully finish the 42 Common Core.
- Here is an overview of my projects.
-Enjoy exploring my work and feel free to <a href="https://www.linkedin.com/in/ahokcool" target="_blank">contact me</a> if you have any questions or suggestions...
+Feel free to explore my work — and don't hesitate to <a href="https://www.linkedin.com/in/ahokcool" target="_blank">reach out</a> if you have any questions, feedback, or collaboration ideas!
 </p>
 </div>
 <br>